-This feminine reimagining of the already futuristic Defy model is made with stainless steel and adorned with white diamonds.
+This feminine reimagining of the already futuristic Defy model is stainless steel and adorned with white diamonds.
 Complete the look with a gradient dial that looks like a night sky filled with stars.
 It measures 36 mm.
 And since this vision is all about uniqueness and spontaneity, it is available in a full range of straps and bracelets that you can mix and match easily and quickly.

 A. Cairelli Chronograph

 The market still craves vintage pieces, making the A. Cairelli chronograph a must-have for many watch enthusiasts.
 Together with other vintage models, it’s exciting to see how original watches that haven’t made the big break in the market can compare to other modern steel chronographs, especially in the rare and auction markets.

 There were no more than 2500 pieces of this limited edition version produced.
 They were made for the Italian Air Force, and were retailed via A. Carielli, a Rome-based firm.
 However, only a few of the watches landed service, and the rest found their way to civilians.
 And even though the production was low, compared to other big-name luxury chronographs, these still perform surprisingly well at auctions.
 You’ll be lucky to find one below the $10,000 price mark, and some even go up to $20,000 in auctions.